percolatestudio/publish-counts/README.md

 });
 ```

-It will be `.ready()` on the client side when the ten posts are loaded (but the counter may not yet be set).
-If you want more control, use two publications.

 ## Notes

 The package includes a test that checks the number of observer handles opened and closed (to check for memory leaks).
 You need to run the `enable-publication-tests-0.7.0.1` branch of `percolatestudio/meteor` to run it however.